mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 Two equal strings are instantiated, but after interning, they reference the same instance.
-It works on string literals too as they are interned by default
+It works on string literals too as they are interned by default:

 {% highlight java linenos %}
 String s1 = "world";             // an example literal